OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 Previously, workbooks using large numbers of full column references and multiple worksheets, for example `=COUNTIF(Sheet2!A:A,Sheet3!A1)`, might use large amounts of CPU and memory when opened, or rows were deleted.
 An improvement in Excel 2016 build 16.0.8212.1000 substantially reduces the memory and CPU used in these circumstances.

-*My test on a workbook with 6 million formulas using full column references failed with an Out of Memory message at 4 GB of virtual memory with Excel 2013 LAA but only used 2 GB virtual memory with Excel 2016*.
+*My test on a workbook with 6 million formulas using full column references failed with an Out of Memory message at 4 GB of virtual memory with Excel 2013 LAA and with Excel 2010 but only used 2 GB virtual memory with Excel 2016*.

 ### Structured References
 In some circumstances editing Excel Tables where formulas in the workbook use Structured References to the Table could be slow with Excel 2013 and previous versions.
 This led to the perception that Tables should not be used with large numbers of rows.
 Excel 2016 has now fixed this problem.

-*My test showed an editing operation that took 1.9 seconds in Excel 2013 took about 2 milliseconds in Excel 2016.*
+*My test showed an editing operation that took 1.9 seconds in Excel 2013 and Excel 2010 took about 2 milliseconds in Excel 2016.*

 For more details see [Why Structured References are Slow in Excel 2013 but fast in Excel 2016](https://fastexcel.wordpress.com/2017/02/19/why-structured-references-are-slow-in-excel-2013-but-fast-in-excel-2016/).